suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 #  SUIT Digest Container {#SUIT_Digest}

-RFC 8152 {{RFC8152}} provides containers for signature, MAC, and encryption, but no basic digest container.
-The container needed for a digest requires a type identifier and a container for the raw digest data.
+The SUIT digest is a CBOR List containing two elements: an algorithm identifier and a bstr containing the bytes of the digest.
 Some forms of digest may require additional parameters.
 These can be added following the digest.

-The SUIT digest is a CBOR List containing two elements: a suit-digest-algorithm-id and a bstr containing the bytes of the digest.
+The values of the algorithm identifier are defined by {I-D.ietf-cose-hash-algs}.
+The following algorithms MUST NOT be used in SUIT_Digest containers:

+* SHA-1 (-14)
+* SHA-256/64 (-15)

 #  IANA Considerations {#iana}